 "Let's setup some meetings.
 How much longer are you here."
 And so a meeting was setup with someone that I'll call "D".

 Time came for the meeting, and went.
 Then D arrives and ushers me into a side room, and with an air of being rushed is half sitting half standing against a table, ...not a good sign.
-As I look for a place to plug in, "Why would any database need a text search?"
+As I look for a place to plug in, "Why would any database need a text search?" he interrupts.
 I reply, "Users with structured and unstructured data can benefit greatly from text search to access data swiftly without pre-determined indexes."
 (Yeah, I know, I thought of dozens of better replies on my trip home.)

 Now, D was no dummy and his contribution to Progress was huge.
 He was over tasked from the word "Go" and successfully presided over many critical infrastructure and support areas of Progress for years.
-I chalked it up to him having a bad day but in follow-up couldn't overcome his objections much as I tried.
+I chalked it up to him having a bad day but in follow-ups couldn't overcome his objections much as I tried.

 Flash forward thirty years.
 Progress has long since been making its documentation available for free, online.
 (Though the first time you search for "UPDATE WITH" it can take a quarter minute or so, yikes.)
 It still boggles the mind to contemplate the increase to Progress' market share had this transition to free documentation come sooner.